vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Different agreement types and when to use them

-Vipps MobilePay recurring payments is a fairly flexible service that allows merchants to tailor the user experience in the Vipps MobilePay app by utilizing the normal agreements, initial charges, campaigns, or a combination of those.
+Vipps MobilePay recurring payments is a fairly flexible service that allows merchants to tailor the user experience in the Vipps or MobilePay app by utilizing the normal agreements, initial charges, campaigns, or a combination of those.

 This can be a bit confusing when deciding on which implementation to use.